Please direct enquiries through our contact page.

 The Asian Organization of Supreme Audit Institutions (ASOSAI) represents 32 Asian audit institutions and is a regional grouping of INTOSAI.
 The objectives of ASOSAI include promoting understanding and cooperation through the exchange of ideas and experiences, providing facilities for training and continuing education, and serving as a centre for regional audit development.
 ASOSAI is managed by the members through an annual Governing Board meeting and a triennial conference.
 The ANAO actively participates in each conference.

-The ANAO also participates in peer-to-peer forums that facilitate international public auditing dialogue, such as the triannual Commonwealth Auditor Generals Conference and annual Global Audit Leadership Forum (GALF).
+The ANAO also participates in peer-to-peer forums that facilitate international public auditing dialogue such as the Commonwealth Auditor Generals Conference which is held every three years, and the annual Global Audit Leadership Forum (GALF).
 Since 1951, the Auditors General of the Commonwealth have met to discuss matters of mutual professional interest and concern and to share and exchange work experiences.
-GALF is a small and informal forum for heads of SAIs of 20 member countries which aims to enhance audit activities of member SAIs, address global and strategic issues, as well as to contribute to the INTOSAI community.
+GALF is a small and informal forum for heads of SAIs of about 20 member countries, which aims to enhance audit activities of member SAIs, address global and strategic issues, as well as to contribute to the INTOSAI community.

-Requests for information and participating in surveys are received directly from Supreme Audit Institutions and responded to by the ANAO.
+Engagement with other supreme audit institutions (SAIs) allows the ANAO to participate in the international dialogue about best practice public administration and developments in public sector auditing.
+Requests for information and participating in surveys are received directly from SAIs and responded to by the ANAO.
 The ANAO also hosts visiting delegations, supports study visits and secondments from international peers.

 Papua New Guinea Audit Office

 The ANAO and the Papua New Guinea Auditor-General’s Office (PNG AGO) have worked together on the development of auditing practices since 2004.
-Currently, the ANAO manages four twinning programs to place staff members from the Auditor-General’s Office into Australian audit offices for individual capacity building.
-These programs are coordinated by the ANAO and delivered in partnership with the Australian state audit offices of New South Wales, Queensland and more recently Victoria.
-These twinning arrangements provide selected Papua New Guinea Auditor-General’s Office officers with development opportunities through exposure to technical expertise and culture in Australia.
-At the same time, the ANAO and state-based audit offices in Australia benefit from a greater understanding of challenges faced by auditors in Papua New Guinea and the approaches and practices employed by the Auditor-General’s Office in the delivery of its audit program.
+The ANAO manages twinning programs to place staff members from the PNG AGO into Australian audit offices for individual capacity building.
+These programs are coordinated by the ANAO and delivered in partnership with the Australian state audit offices of New South Wales, Queensland and Victoria.
+These twinning arrangements provide selected PNG AGO officers with development opportunities through exposure to technical expertise and culture in Australia.
+At the same time, the ANAO and participating state audit offices benefit from a greater understanding of challenges faced by auditors in Papua New Guinea and the approaches and practices employed by the PNG AGO in the delivery of its audit program.

-To support the broader development of auditing practices in Auditor-General’s Office, the program also includes the placement of ANAO staff members in the Auditor-General’s Office’s to provide on-going technical support for performance and financial audit and to support twinning activities.
+To support the broader development of auditing practices in PNG AGO, the program also includes the placement of ANAO staff members in the PNG AGO to provide on-going technical support for performance and financial audit and to support twinning activities.

 Indonesia Board of Audit

-Since 2006, the ANAO has also been working with the Audit Board of the Republic of Indonesia (BPK) under the Government Partnership Fund Program.
-Under this program, the ANAO contributes to the strengthening the Republic of Indonesia’s performance and financial statement audit capacity through the delivery of a number of planned activities based on three streams (technical support, institutional leadership engagement and senior management engagement).
-Arrangements under the Government Partnership Fund Program have included: hosting secondees from Republic of Indonesia; delivering training courses to Republic of Indonesia officers; placement of a senior ANAO officer with Republic of Indonesia; and regular dialogue between senior ANAO and Republic of Indonesia officers.
+Since 2006, the ANAO has also been working with the Audit Board of the Republic of Indonesia (BPK).
+Under the program, the ANAO contributes to the strengthening the BPK performance and financial statements audit capacity through the delivery of a number of planned activities based on three streams: technical support, institutional leadership engagement and senior management engagement.
+Arrangements under the program have included: hosting secondees from BPK; delivering training courses to Republic of Indonesia officers; placement of a senior ANAO officer with BPK; and regular dialogue between senior ANAO and BPK officers.
 These arrangements have been supported by the ANAO’s relationships with Australian state Auditors-General through which the ANAO is able to draw on relevant knowledge from other Australian jurisdictions.

 The ANAO contributes to the development of accounting and auditing standards through responding to exposure drafts for new or amended standards proposed by the Australian Accounting Standards Board (AASB) and the Auditing and Assurance Standards Board (AUASB).